CFD Trading: A Complete Guide to Contracts For Difference

 Trade Long and Short

 One of the downsides of traditional investing is that you only make a profit when the markets are going up.
-If there is a market crash or one of your assets has a downturn, it could have a negative impact on your investments as a whole.
+If there is a market crash or one of your assets has a downturn, it could harm your investments as a whole.

 In a long CFD trade, the trader thinks that the value of an asset will increase.
 So they open a 'buy' trade at a lower price and then sell (or close the trade) at a higher price for a profit.
 If the market turns and the price decreases, however, the result will be a loss.